CHRISTIAN CORBET

 King Charles III Coronation Medal

-Corbet has had honourary titles created by and granted specifically for him and to him from the government.
+Corbet has had honourary titles created by and granted specifically for and to him.
 They include:

 "Sculptor for the Royal Canadian Navy" (Sc.-RCN)